hickory-dns/hickory-dns/crates/resolver/README.md

 validation of DNSKEY and DS records back to the root.
 NSEC and NSEC3 are implemented.

-To enable DNSSEC, one of the features `dnssec-openssl` or `dnssec-ring` must be enabled.
+To enable DNSSEC, enable the `dnssec-ring` feature.

 ## Testing the resolver via CLI with resolve